Updated May 14th, 2019.

 A three-hour drive on a dusty, bumpy and cow-scattered road will take you to the banks of the Yacuma River, where you will be transported by boat to your lodge in the middle of the Amazon basin.

-On the riverbanks, you should see caimans, crocodiles and capybaras, as well as some of the hundreds of bird species that inhabit this region.
+On the riverbanks, you are likely to see caimans, monkeys and capybaras, as well as some of the hundreds of bird species that inhabit this region.

 The tours can be 2 day/1 night or 3 day/2 night and activities usually include piranha fishing (and hopefully eating your catch for dinner), spotting and swimming in the river with pink Dolphins, and searching the area in hope of seeing an anaconda.